National Union of Metalworkers of South Africa: Rejection of ANC and SACP

 At the conclusion on 20 December 2013 of a special national congress held in Boksburg, NUMSA withdrew support from the ANC and SACP altogether, and called for an alternative movement of the working class.
 The union stated that it would not endorse any political party in the 2014 South African general election, but that individual members were free to campaign for the party of their choice, provided they do so in their own time using their own resources.
 It called for COSATU to break from the Tripartite Alliance and form a united front of left-wing forces similar to the United Democratic Front (UDF) during the struggle against Apartheid.
 As part of this, it called a conference for 2014 to explore the possibility of establishing a new workers' socialist party.
 NUMSA remained a COSATU affiliate until 8 November 2014, although it resolved to cease its R800 000 monthly subscription fee payments to the federation.
 In December, 2013 the union also said it would also stop paying contributions to the South African Communist Party (SACP).
 Up until that time they had been paying the SACP R1-million a year.
-It has issued a call for the resignation of Jacob Zuma as President of South Africa.
+It issued a call for the resignation of Jacob Zuma as President of South Africa.